ilanashapiro/cse230-final-project/README.md

 <!-- Do you expect to meet your goals until the deadline?
 If not, how will you modify your goals? -->
 We expect to meet our goal of completing a minimum viable product with the 4 components described above.
 If necessary, we can modify our goals by simplifying some parts of our implementation, for example using finite prompts or revealing images line-by-line.
 Additional features--such as typing speed, fine-grained error storing, and an advanced version with information about which characters a user tends to make errors on--can be incorporated as time allows.

+### Citations
+For the words per minute counter, I roughly modeled this feature off of the gotta-go-fast project: https://github.com/callum-oakley/gotta-go-fast/blob/master/src/GottaGoFast.hs#L177-L178.
+However, note that I did NOT copy any of the code, and merely used the implementation as an inspiration.
+The entirely of the code is my own and the impelementation is also entirely original.
+I'm not sure whether this even requires a citation but I am doing so to be safe.